Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: Dimer models and -categories

 \section{Dimer models and $A_\infty$-categories}

 We first recall basic definitions on dimer models: \begin{itemize} \item A {\em dimer model} is a bicolored graph $G = (B, W, E)$ on an oriented real 2-torus, which divides the torus into polygons.
 Here $B$ is the set of black nodes, $W$ is the set of white nodes, and $E$ is the set of edges.
 No edge is allowed to connect nodes with the same color. \item A {\em quiver} consists of a finite set $V$ called the set of vertices, another finite set $A$ called the set of arrows, and two maps $s, t : A \to V$ called the source and the target map.
-The quiver $Q = (V, A, s, t)$ associated with $G$ is defined as the dual graph of $G$, equipped with the orientation so that the white node is always on the right of an arrow; the set $V$ of vertices is the set of faces of $G$, and the set $A$ of arrows can naturally be identified with the set $E$ of edges of $G$. \item A {\em perfect matching} is a subset $D \subset E$ such that for any $n \in B \sqcup W$, there is a unique edge $e \in D$ adjacent to $n$.
-A dimer model is {\em non-degenerate} if for any edge $e \in E$, there is a perfect matching $D$ such that $e \in D$. \item A perfect matching $D$ is said to be {\em internal} if there is a choice of a total order $>$ on the set of vertices of the quiver $Q$ such that
+The quiver $Q = (V, A, s, t)$ associated with $G$ is defined as the dual graph of $G$, equipped with the orientation so that the white node is always on the right of an arrow; the set $V$ of vertices is the set of faces of $G$, and the set $A$ of arrows can naturally be identified with the set $E$ of edges of $G$. \item A {\em perfect matching} is a subset $D \subset E$ such that for any $n \in B \sqcup W$, there is a unique edge $e \in D$ adjacent to $n$. \item A perfect matching $D$ is said to be {\em internal} if there is a choice of a total order $>$ on the set of vertices of the quiver $Q$ such that